Reporting standards in general

 Other financial liabilities

-Other financial liabilities, including bank and financial loans and trade payables, are on initial recognition measured at fair value.
+Other financial liabilities, including bank and financial loans, trade and other payables, are on initial recognition measured at fair value.
 The liabilities are subsequently measured at amortised cost.

 Deferred income comprises income received relating to subsequent financial years.
 Deferred income is measured at cost.